sepen/crux-ports-crossbuild/arm-linux-gnu.md

   - https://gcc.gnu.org/gcc-4.7/changes.html

 - Support on ARM for the legacy floating-point accelerator (FPA) and the mixed-endian floating-point format that it used has been obsoleted.
-- The ports that still use this format have been obsoleted as well.
+- The GCC ports that still use this format have been obsoleted as well.
-- Many legacy ARM ports already provide an alternative that uses the VFP floating-point format.
+- Many legacy GCC ports for ARM already provide an alternative that uses the VFP floating-point format.
-- The arm*-*-linux-gnu ports will be deleted in the next release.
+- The `arm*-*-linux-gnu` ports will be deleted in the next release.
 - The configure script requires and additional flag in order to compile:
   > *** Configuration arm-unknown-linux-gnu is obsolete.
   > *** Specify --enable-obsolete to build it anyway.
   > *** Support will be REMOVED in the next major release of GCC,
   > *** unless a maintainer comes forward.

 ## Notes about Glibc